austimkelly/secretsynth/README.md

 Gitleaks can generate a lot of false positives out of the box.
 So review results carefully and add exclusions as necessary to minimize false positives.

-3. Run the script from the `org-scan` directory:
+3. Run the `secretsynth` script from the `org-scan` directory:

-## Sample Scripts
+## Sample Command-Line Executions

 Here are some examples of use cases for running the script:

 **Example**: Running on a personal owner account:

-This example uses some small open source repos with secrets in them.
-Hence, this is a good test for you to quickly evaluate the setup is correct for your environment.
+🚀🚀 This example uses some small open source repos with secrets in them.
+Hence, this is a good test for you to quickly evaluate the setup is correct for your environment. 🚀🚀

 `python3 secretsynth.py --org-type users --owners swell-consulting --skip-ghas --open-report-in-browser`